Updated: Jun 25, 2022

 Even more questionable, is putting mayo on corn.
 I've been around a bit and I can handle mayo and fries, mayo, and tuna on a baked potato, mayo on sushi.
 But on corn?
 I'm a corn purest; growing up on summer meals of fresh corn on the cob, boiled, smothered with butter, sprinkled with salt, and served with sliced tomato on the side.

-Esquites is very easy to make and even easier to eat.
+Esquites is effortless to make and even easier to eat.
 Give this recipe a go and have a Cancun summer no matter the time of year!

 2 tablespoons vegetable oil *